 If your dog has some serious skin issues, rather than using the usual oatmeal shampoo, you might want to try the therapeutic shampoos listed here depending on what the problem is.

 If you have more than one dog, bathing can get rather tedious.
 A few years ago, I bought a Power Bather The one I have is a brand that I no longer can find, but the Oster brand I'm mentioning here looks pretty much the same.

 And not that I'm bragging or anything (OK, I am)...
-I made a dog washing system that is better and I am selling it for the same price.
+I made a dog washing system that is better and I am selling it for less.
 Take your pick.